cksystemsteaching/selfie/README.md

 }
 ```

-This time the code reads in English a lot shorter: define a procedure `factorial` with a formal parameter `n` as follows.
+This time the code is even in English a lot shorter: define a procedure `factorial` with a formal parameter `n` as follows.
 Given an integer value for `n`, if the value of `n` is greater than `1`, return the value of `n` multiplied by the value of `factorial(n - 1)`.
 Otherwise, return `1`.
 This is brilliant!
 The code is not only more compact but also does not even require any additional language elements.
 In fact, it requires less, in particular no assignments.
-Just using procedures without assignments is a *programming paradigm* called *functional programming* since procedures without assignments resemble mathematical functions.
+Just using procedures without assignments is a programming paradigm called *functional programming* since procedures without assignments resemble mathematical functions.
 Indeed, the code almost looks like the mathematical definition of factorials.

-However, it uses *recursion* which is something that takes time to understand.
+But what is the catch?
+Well, the code uses *recursion* which is something that takes time and effort to understand.
+We explain the concept here but also revisit it again later.
+Recursion is a method for solving a problem using solutions to smaller instances of the problem through *self-reference*.
+In our example, the `factorial` procedure, given an integer value for `n`, calls *itself* on the value of `n - 1` which is obviously smaller than the value of `n`.
+Similar to the iterative version of `factorial`,

 `n * ((n - 1) * ( ... * (2 * 1)))`

 4 * (3 * (2 * 1))

-imperative versus functional
+correctness, termination

+The key to understanding recursion is to understand the difference between the *definition* of a procedure such as `int factorial(int n) { ... }` and the use of a procedure such as `factorial(n - 1)`.
+Design time, runtime.

 ```
 int d;